phone

 We will depart Metetí early in the morning and drive along Salto Road, a dirt road through some excellent secondary forest next to the Chucunaque river, searching for local specialties like Double-banded Graytail, White-eared Conebill, Rufous-winged Antwren, White-headed Wren, and Blue Cotinga.
 After lunch we will drive to Yaviza, the last stop before the end of the Pan-American Highway, searching for Black Oropendola, Orange-crowned Oriole, Bicolored Hawk, Bicolored Wren and Spectacled Parrotlet, among other species.
 Overnight in Metetí.

-We will depart Metetí early and visit a few excellent birding locations on our way back to Tortí where we will spend one night.
+We will depart Metetí early and drive to the end of the Panama American Highway which ends at the Darien Gap and the town of Yaviza.
+There will be a few stops at excellent birding locations on our way back to Tortí where we will spend two nights.